 Most Australians get enough protein in their everyday diets.
-But it's especially important to make sure you consume enough protein at the times when your cells need to grow or repair, such as when you're a child or teenager, if you're ill or have had surgery or, if you're a woman, when you're pregnant and breastfeeding.
+But it is especially important to make sure you consume enough protein at the times when your cells need to grow or repair, such as when you are a child or teenager, if you are ill or have had surgery, or if you are a woman who is pregnant or breastfeeding.

-The body also uses protein for energy, particularly if you haven't eaten enough carbohydrates.
+The body also uses protein for energy, particularly if you have not eaten enough carbohydrates.

 If a person is seriously deficient in protein, all their organs will be affected, including the brain, immune system and gut.

 How do proteins work?

 Proteins are made up of building blocks called amino acids.
 There are 20 amino acids that combine in different ways in chains to make different proteins.